Juliá–Colonna epoxidation: Catalyst generation

 Especially in biphasic systems, reaction time may be reduced and enantioselectivity increased by activating the catalyst with NaOH prior to reaction.
 Furthermore, in biphasic systems the polymer may be immobilized on polystyrene, polyethylene glycol (PEG), or silica gel and formed into a paste.

 Catalyst secondary structure

-The active component of the catalyst assumes an α-helical structure where the four to five N-terminal residues are actively involved in catalysis.
+The active component assumes an α-helical structure where four to five N-terminal amino acids are actively involved in catalysis.
 While active catalysts have been generated from scalemic leucine, consistent enantiomeric content must be maintained through the N-terminal region to give appropriate handedness to the structure.
-While the greatest enantioselectivity was originally observed when n=30 residues, a 10-mer leucine polypeptide is of sufficient length to provide significant enantioselectivity Following improvement of the original procedure, greater enantioselectivity has been observed for lower molecular weight polymers, presumably due to the greater number of N-termini available per mass used.
+While the greatest enantioselectivity was originally observed when n=30 residues, a synthetic leucine only decapeptide is of sufficient length to provide significant enantioselectivity Following improvement of the original procedure, greater enantioselectivity has been observed for decapeptide users, presumably due to the greater number of N-termini available per mass used.

 Scope

 The Juliá–Colonna epoxidation of electron-deficient olefins was originally demonstrated with chalcones, but it was soon extended to other systems with electron withdrawing moieties such as α,β-unsaturated ketones, esters, and amides.
 The reaction has also demonstrated efficiency with sulfone substrates, and the scope of the reaction is being expanded with further methodological investigation.

 Several classes of substrates, however, are not suitable for the Juliá–Colonna Epoxidation.
 These include: